tamberg/pi-cam/README.md

 # Pi Cam
-A Raspberry Pi based time lapse camera, work in progress.
+A Raspberry Pi based time lapse camera, initiated by Hsinyi Lin.

 > Note: We assume your computer runs MacOS.